Why Need OneDrive Data Backup?

 To avoid the above problems, you can also choose the OneDrive desktop application to automatically backup data to the hard drive.
 After some settings, OneDrive can help you automatically copy all changes in documents on the cloud to the desktop folder and vice versa.
 New documents can also be copied to your computer, creating a backup of your OneDrive.

 Note: If you are using Windows 10, the OneDrive client is already installed on your computer.
 For other versions of Windows and Mac, you should download the app in advance.
-To set up the client and sync files between your computer and the cloud, please read the OneDrive backup and sync tutorial.
+To set up the client and sync files between your computer and the cloud, please follow the detailed steps below.

 Although OneDrive automatic backup and sync solves the trouble of manual backup, this way still has the following drawbacks:

 - If you're using double sync and something happens to one side, you may lose files in both locations.

 - There is a risk of infecting OneDrive with ransomware: if a file on the desktop is compromised, sync will transfer the infected file to the cloud and spread it there.

 - Backing up OneDrive to external drives requires a lot of free space.
 This is problematic when you have a lot of data to back up.

 The backup method above can be a good temporary solution for you, but it can't be your long-term backup strategy, especially if you need to back up OneDrive for Business.
 All the limitations of native backup options can lead to the loss of critical data, which can be catastrophic if we are talking about large amounts of business or sensitive data.

 Solution 3: Automatically Backup OneDrive to Another Cloud

 The most efficient, safe and user-friendly way to back up OneDrive and other Office 365 files is to use dedicated software to back up your data in real time to other cloud drives with high security.
 There are many third-party tools on the market, so choosing the right one for you can be difficult.